 Acupuncture treatment comes in the form of balancing all energies.
 When you are deficient in energy we aim to move qi and energy to the heart centre to nourish the Shen (mind).
 When you are in excess our aim is to move energy and heat away from the heart centre to allow for restfulness, peacefulness and calmness.

 All treatments showed significant improvement in depression, but the acupuncture and integrative treatment were more beneficial than those that received conventional treatment.

 What Depression Acupuncture Points Should I Use for My Depression?

 Yin Tang, The “third eye” is located right in the middle of an imaginary line drawn between the end of your right and left eyebrows, above your nose.
 Press this point for depression.
 Hold it for up to five minutes.

-Our acupuncturist Angela, recognises there are times when pharmaceutical intervention is required for severe depression and she practices responsibly and has a trusted referral base for severe mood disorders or for those unresponsive to current treatment.
+Our acupuncturists recognise that there are times when pharmaceutical intervention is required for severe depression.
+We practice responsible and trusted referral base for severe mood disorders or for those unresponsive to current treatment.